ouspg/CompSec/README.md

 For last two weeks, there is still possibility earn total of 2  points from weekly lecture questionnaires (one (1) each), even if you have completed five labs already.

 From final coursework, points can be obtained as following.
-There are four (4) different tiers for final course work.
+There are four (4) different tiers for final coursework.

 Tier|Topic|Grade/Points